Q: I want to count kererū, how can I add my observation?

 - See our “How to add your Count” page for more information

-Q: What is the difference between a “timed survey” and a “chance observation”?
+Q: What is the difference between a “timed survey” and a “instant record”(or chance observation)”?

-A: Timed surveys provide more informative data than chance observations.
+A: Timed surveys provide more informative data than “instant record” observations.

 - In a timed survey, you decide in advance to spend between 5 and 30 minutes looking for kererū.
 This can be done while standing at a bus stop, walking to work, during a lunch-break or a tramp into the bush.
 In fact, the more varied the locations and habitats surveyed the better.
 Count how many kererū you see in that time period (including “zero” if you don’t see any) and enter that number.
 For more information see the FAQs below.

 - A chance observation is everything else, e.g. when you see a kererū but you weren’t doing a timed survey.

 Q: Should I keep recording the same bird many times in one day?